gma246/CS305_HW5/README.md

 This is for the CS305 HW5 Assignment.

-GNU public license V3 is being used for the license:
+GNU General Public License v3.0 is being used for the license: